mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }
 ```

-4. We will also create some state variables for our inputs of IP, port, and password, which is the data we need to connect to our nodes.
+4. Let's also create some state variables for our inputs of IP, port, and password, which is the data we need to connect to our nodes.
 Then we can also add text fields in our Html code for modifying the variables, as well as a button to trigger the addition of the node:

 ```ts
   const [ipField, setIpField] = useState('')